EEN421/EEN421.github.io/_posts/Full Sentinel XDR Easy Deployment.md

 - &#x1F6E0; Sentinel Solutions from the Content Hub
 - &#x1F50D;Analytics Rules from the Content Hub
 - &#128268; Connectors from the Content Hub
-- &#x26A1; Deploy Everything at Once
+- &#x26A1; Deploy Everything at Once!

 <br/>
 <br/>